pingidentity/pingidentity-devops-getting-started/docs/deployMonitoringStack.md

 > The Grafana dashboards correspond to the dashboard definitions in `configs/grafana/provisioning/dashboards`.

+Once in Grafana, go to Dashboards, then manage.
+This will show the pre-populated dashboards with your live load results!

 ## Cleanup the stack

 To bring down the stack and remove the data stored in the Docker volumes, enter: